Nabeegh-Ahmed/Nabeegh-Ahmed/README.md

 <hr>

 ## About me
 **I have a passion for developing cutting-edge web applications.
-I currently work as a part-time Web Developer at Gordian Solutions.
-I primarily use Javascript for web development, but I also posses hands-on experience in C++, Python, and Go.**
+I currently work as a Software Engineer at Educative.
+Polyglot with experience in Typescript, Python, and Golang.**

 <h2 align="left">🌐 Connect</h2>
 <p align="left">